benedictaudeogu/Projects/Twitter/README.md

 1 6

-where [nodeID] follows 1 and 14, while 1 follows 2 and 6 and 14 follows 10 giving the following tree
+where [nodeID] follows 1 and 14 as they are the leftmost nodes, while 1 follows 2 and 6 and 14 follows 10 giving the following tree

 nodeID -> 1 -> 2